 - AES Educational Foundation

 Steven Van Dyne is a graduate of Ohio University's Honors Tutorial College, having focused on classical music production.
 There he wrote an undergraduate thesis under his adviser Kyle P. Snyder (Co-Chair, AES Membership Committee) on the subject of classical location recording.

 He found a passion for all things audio at a young age.
 He loved creating and playing music, constantly tinkered with music and recording gear growing up, and has sought to improve his craft since.

-He is currently committed to be an audio engineer for the United States Navy Band.
-Starting in the Fall of 2015 he will join the U.S. Navy as a Musician First Class, move to Washington D.C., and be assigned as the head engineer for one of the Navy's premiere bands.
-He will get to work in the exact field he has dreamed of working, and have the time and energy left over to continue serving the AES for years to come.
+He is currently committed to be an audio engineer for the United States Navy Band, "The World's Finest."
+Starting in the Winter of 2016 he will join the U.S. Navy as a Musician First Class, move to Washington D.C., and be assigned as the head engineer for one of the Navy's presidential bands.
+He will get to work in the exact field he has dreamed of working, and hopes to run sound at the White House sometime in the near future.

-Besides doing audio work, Steven also enjoys his dog, going to concerts, good food, science fiction, and playing guitar for long hours when life allows for some free time.
+Besides doing audio work, Steven also enjoys his dogs, going to concerts, good food, science fiction, and playing guitar.

 Brecht De Man